I have been to the « one-stop service » (GUDA – Préfecture and OFII)

 -In case you already applied for asylum and you are applying for a reconsideration of your file.

--In case you got an obligation to leave the French territory (OQTF)
+-In case you got an Obligation to leave the French territory (OQTF)

 The fast-track procedure is a summary procedure, that offers fewer guarantees that the case will be examined thoroughly than the normal procedure.

->> The certificate is valid for one month, but you have to send the file completed to the French Office for the Protection of Asylum Seekers and Stateless Persons (OFPRA) before 21 days.
+>> The certificate is valid for 6 months, but you have to send the file completed to the French Office for the Protection of Asylum Seekers and Stateless Persons (OFPRA) before 21 days.

 Pay attention to the following points when filling the OFPRA file in :